By Rebecca Mason, RDN

 Here are four common wellbeing resolutions and the simple ways you can promote them in your workplace.

-As a leader, it’s your responsibility to establish healthy boundaries around work.
-Encourage your employees to use some of that massively accumulated PTO bank.
+As a leader, it’s your responsibility to establish healthy boundaries at work (whatever that looks like during COVID-19).
+Encourage your longtime employees to use some of that massively accumulated PTO bank.
 Take that a step further and cross-train your staff so everybody has a solid back-up when they are on vacation.
 Be a supporter of them being with family when needed.
 If your organization has the capacity to permit offsite work, develop policies and procedures around the practice and allow it.
 After all, well-rested and more balanced employees are less stressed and able to focus on their tasks.

-While you cannot manage the way your employees spend their time outside of the office, one simple way you can help manage the use of their time during the workday is by hosting more effective meetings.
+While you cannot manage the ways your employees spend their time outside of work hours, one simple way to help manage the use of their time during the workday is by hosting meetings that are more effective.
 Where to begin?
 Commit to starting meetings on time.
-It may not seem like a big deal to start a meeting just eight minutes late, but being on time shows you value others’ time—not to mention, it saves the company money.
+It may not seem like a big deal to start a meeting just eight minutes late, but being on time shows you value others’ time.
+Not to mention, it saves the company money.
 Let’s say you have 10 employees in a meeting.
 Starting a meeting eight minutes late means you paid for a collective 80 minutes of unproductive time.
-Doing this regularly over the course of a week adds up quickly, and saving that time could mean a more productive workweek for everyone.
+Doing this regularly over the course of a week adds up quickly and saving that time could mean a more productive workweek for everyone.

 Looming deadlines, repeated interruptions and changing needs are a tried and true recipe for elevated stress.
+Not to mention, all they just encountered and survived in 2020.
 Allow your employees to prioritize their day and encourage your staff to schedule quiet time when necessary.
-They’ll feel instant relief the moment they are able to take that task off their to-do list, and be able to focus their attention on the next item in line.
+They’ll feel instant relief the moment they are able to take that task off their to-do list.
 Want another surefire way to reduce stress at work?
 Many experts recommend physical activity to combat stress.
 Our bodies benefit from a surge of endorphins, deeper breath and a little time outdoors.
-Encourage the use of 15 minute walking meetings.
+Encourage the use of 15 minute walking meetings, easy to do if your meetings are still virtual while you work remotely.
 These are a perfect way to touch base on projects and get some steps in during the day.

-Placing these simple practices into your workplace will perpetuate a healthier culture.
+Placing these practices into your workplace will perpetuate a healthier culture.
 It also promotes happiness and wellbeing among employees, and shows that you’re in full support of this year’s healthy resolutions.
 In addition to these easy-to-implement strategies, many workplaces participate in wellness or wellbeing programs.
-At Priority Health, we offer PriorityWell, which allows companies to choose a package that’s perfect for their current health situation, size and budget.
-Talk to your health insurance company about the many wellbeing options available to you, and remember to have a happy—and healthy—2019.
+For example, Priority Health offers PriorityWell, which allows companies to choose a package that’s perfect for their current health situation, size and budget.
+Talk to your health insurance company about the many wellbeing options available to you, and remember to have a happy—and healthy—2021.